GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### **Introduction**

 Before creating your conversational AI agents, you need to build a centralized context layer.
-In Google Cloud, Knowledge Catalog allows you to store technical and business metadata, making it well suited for this purpose.
+In Google Cloud, [Knowledge Catalog](https://docs.cloud.google.com/dataplex/docs/introduction) allows you to store technical and business metadata, making it well suited for this purpose.
 This layer ensures your agents understand your business terminology, operational metadata, and data asset structures, leading to higher accuracy and fewer hallucinations.

 #### **Task 6.1: Technical Metadata Enrichment**

-1. Navigate to your BigQuery dataset.
+1. Navigate to your BigQuery dataset in BigQuery Studio.
+Due to the integration between the two services, when you [add metadata in BigQuery](https://docs.cloud.google.com/dataplex/docs/add-metadata-quickstart), it is also visible in Knowledge Catalog.
-2. Enrich your chosen data assets (such as `disneyland_reviews`) by adding schema descriptions to columns.
+2. Enrich the table `disneyland_reviews` by adding schema descriptions to the columns.
-3. Ensure critical columns like your vector embeddings, image analysis JSON fields, and source URIs have clear technical metadata descriptions.
+3. Add clear technical metadata descriptions to your vector embedding, image analysis JSON, and source URI columns across the various tables.

 #### **Task 6.2: Business Glossary Alignment**

-To align raw technical structures with organizational understanding, you must map your catalog to a standardized business vocabulary.
+Conversational agents often struggle when user prompts use everyday business terminology (e.g., "frequent visitor") that does not match physical database column names.
+Using Dataplex Business Glossaries, you will create a unified semantic layer that bridges business definitions directly to both analytical engines (BigQuery) and transactional databases (AlloyDB).

-1. **Glossary Creation:** Create a centralized Business Glossary for the Disneyland analytics ecosystem.
+1. **Glossary Creation:** [Create a centralized Business Glossary](https://docs.cloud.google.com/dataplex/docs/quickstart-business-glossary) in Knowledge Catalog.
-2. **Core Definitions:** Define core business terms and definitions inside the glossary (e.g., define terms like *"Rollercoaster"*, *"Premium visitor"*, or *"Buffet Dining Category"*
+2. **Core Definitions:** Define core business terms and definitions inside the glossary" define the terms *"Rollercoaster"*, *"Premium visitor"*, & *"Buffet Dining Category"*
    *An example: “Premium visitor”: A visitor who left more than 2 reviews*).
 3. **Asset Mapping to BigQuery:** Link these business terms directly to their corresponding BigQuery columns to map technical metadata to business language.
 4. **Asset Mapping to AlloyDB:** Try mapping some terms to AlloyDB assets as well to see how Knowledge Catalog equally integrates to operational & analytical databases.

 #### **Task 6.3: Automated profiling & quality**

-It’s very important to understand the distribution of the values in a column and quality rules in order to better discover the data.
+Feeding unvalidated or drifting data into an AI context window directly causes hallucinated answers and unreliable agent behavior.
+Dataplex Auto Data Quality & Data Profiling automates the inspection of data distributions, custom business logic, and more.
+By running automated profiling and enforcing quality assertions before data reaches the retrieval layer, you protect downstream AI agents from faulty context and ensure every generated insight is backed by verified data.

-1. Run a data profile scan on the disneyland\_reviews table.
+1. Run a [data profile scan](https://docs.cloud.google.com/dataplex/docs/data-profiling-overview) on the disneyland_reviews table.
 Analyze the results.
-2. Define & run an automatic data quality scan with different rules (profile-based, predefined generic, custom, etc)
+2. Define two [data quality rules](https://docs.cloud.google.com/dataplex/docs/auto-data-quality-overview) (rating = \[1-5], reviewer_location != NULL) and run a Data Quality Scan to ensure the reviews table matches these criteria.

 #### **Task 6.4: Automated GCS Metadata Generation**

+Sometimes there is too much data and not enough humans to enrich your data.
+BigQuery offers automatic discovery and metadata generation for data in Cloud Storage, such as our PDFs and images.
 Set up an automated extraction pipeline to handle documentation and unstructured assets within your environment.
+This turns raw object storage into an intelligent, searchable document repository that AI agents can effortlessly discover and retrieve.

 > [!TIP]
 > **This can be done in the BigQuery Metadata Curation tab.**

-1. Configure the pipeline to analyze your unstructured `gs://ghacks-disneyland-on-gcp/` bucket.
+1. [Configure the pipeline](https://docs.cloud.google.com/bigquery/docs/automatic-discovery) to analyze your unstructured `gs://ghacks-disneyland-on-gcp/` bucket and generate metadata automatically.
-2. Automatically generate and attach metadata tags (such as language, document type, target audience, and revision date) to the PDF assets, use semantic inference for better results.

-#### **Task 6.5: lookup context API Integration**

-Once your technical, business, and object storage metadata are established, wire them into your execution layer for application discovery.

-1. Utilize the LookupContext API to fetch operational and structural context dynamically.
-Test the API against a standard BigQuery data asset and an AlloyDB transactional database table.
-You can use Python or a rest API
-2. Verify that the API returns detailed, low-latency context maps that an LLM agent can ingest to understand the underlying database schemas and table relationships.

 ### **Success Criteria**